sudipmandal/librelinkup-desktop-unofficial/README.md

 ### Download Pre-built App

-The easiest way to get started is to download the pre-built application from the [Releases Page](https://github.com/sudipmandal/librelinkup-desktop-unofficial/releases).
+The easiest way to get started is to download and install the pre-built application from the [Releases Page](https://github.com/sudipmandal/librelinkup-desktop-unofficial/releases).

-**Windows:**
-- Download `LibreLinkupDesktop-Unofficial-win-x64.zip`
-- Extract and run `LibreLinkupDesktop-Unofficial.exe`

-**Linux:**
-- Download `LibreLinkupDesktop-Unofficial-linux-x64.tar.gz`
-- Extract: `tar -xzf LibreLinkupDesktop-Unofficial-linux-x64.tar.gz`
-- Run: `chmod +x LibreLinkupDesktop-Unofficial && ./LibreLinkupDesktop-Unofficial`

 ### First Run